 At the end of the first quarter, I published an article as a call to action for independent insurance agents.
 While Hold, Fold, or Double Down is worth its own read, the main point is that maintaining the “current state” of how you have always done things is not an option.
-The current landscape is constantly changing, volatile and filled with sometimes ostensibly conflicting data.
+The current landscape is constantly changing, volatile and filled with sometimes ostensibly conflicting insurance data.

 During the recently concluded second quarter earnings season, there’s been a continuation of seemingly conflicting data.
 The publicly traded insurance brokers and carriers generally reported seeing a continuing hard market, ex-workers compensation, with pricing strong (albeit moderating).
 However, in a June 2022 U.S. P&C Insurance Market Report, S&P Global projects that at the end of 2022, the industry will suffer its first underwriting loss since 2017, with a forecasted combined ratio, or the sum of claim-related losses plus expenses divided by earned premium, of 100.4 partly due to inflationary pressures.
 There is risk of future rates not keeping up with loss costs, especially in the Personal Lines that are seeing rising social inflation and higher claims costs.